srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. At the Cloud Shell command prompt, paste in the `ssh` command from the clipboard, and then press **Enter**.

-1. When prompted with **Are you sure you want to continue connecting?**, type `yes` and press Enter.
+1. If you are prompted with **Are you sure you want to continue connecting?**, type `yes` and press Enter.

     This prompt is a security confirmation since the certificate used to secure the connection to the VM is self-signed.
 The answer to this prompt will be remembered for subsequent connections, and is only prompted on the first connection.